netrisai/docs/tutorials/upgrading-netris.rst

 Backup current database
 -----------------------

+Always have a backup, just in case anything hypothetically goes wrong.
 SSH to the host running the Netris Controller and execute below command.

 .. code-block:: shell-session